nsv-format/nsv/yapping.md

 If the order of meaningful keys/labels is not important, we can safely preserve all the original header lines in the exact order they were provided.

 At the same time, providing guarantees that nothing prefixed with common symbols used for comments or typical data encodings would mean that the end-users of the data files could in principle keep any amount of description together with the data itself.
-This could, though not part of the original intention, be useful if the lookups are fed to an LLM (though they would probably fare better with a format which specifies field name for each cell).
+This could, though not part of the original intention, be useful if the lookups are fed to an LLM (though they would probably fare better with a format which specifies a name for each cell).

 At first, I've though of having metadata really laconic, like `v1,table` or `v1,table:2,columns:[col1,col2]`.
 But why commas?
 And what's the deal with the brackets?